md-ataur/watch-redux-client/README.md

 * Status Update
 * Data hosted on the MongoDB
 * Node server hosted on the heroku
-* Clean and organized Code.
+* Clean and organized code.